Skip to main content

 Posho (Ugali)

-Staple starchy dish made from white or yellow maize flour cooked with water to thick, dough-like consistency.
-Eaten by hand, rolled into balls and dipped in sauces or stews.
-Common accompaniment to most Ugandan meals.
+A starchy staple of white or yellow maize flour cooked with water until it forms a stiff, dough-like mass.
+People eat it by hand, rolling it into balls to scoop up sauces or stews.
+It accompanies most Ugandan meals.

 Malakwang